ISUCON10 was held, and I participated. It was my second time participating in ISUCON after two years.

 - Upgraded MySQL from 5.7 to 8

-- This turned out to be a trap...
-Simply upgrading wasn’t enough; fundamental adjustments were required.
+- This was a trap...
+Just upgrading wasn't enough; fundamental adjustments were necessary.

-- Later, while reading various blogs, I found that some teams took a competitive programming-like approach by optimizing the calculation logic on the application side to reduce computational load.
-That was insightful.
+- Later, while browsing various blogs, I noticed some teams took a competitive programming approach by optimizing the calculation logic on the application side to reduce computational load, which I found insightful.

-- This turned out to be a trap...
-Simply upgrading wasn’t enough; fundamental adjustments were required.
+- This was a trap...
+Just upgrading wasn't enough; fundamental adjustments were necessary.

-- Configured a two-server setup for the application and database
+- Configured a two-server setup for AP and DB

-- Since there were only two tables, we should have split the database server into two: one for the table with location data and the other for the remaining table.
-I realized this after the event.
-Even with the remaining two servers, a setup of APP+DB and DB might have slightly improved our score...
+- Since there were only two tables, I realized afterward that I should have tried splitting the DB server between the table with location information and the other table.
+If I had set up the remaining two servers as APP+DB and DB, perhaps the score would have changed a bit...

 Results